microsoft/PowerBI-visuals-ClusterMap/lib/@uncharted/personas/readme.md

         autoGenerateIconMap: false, // Should the `entityIcons` be auto generated, if set to `false` the `entityIcons` field must be present.
         entityIcons: [ // OPTIONAL.
 Array containing information about entities within the clusters which a personas represent.
             {
-                "type": "person", // Type of entity. what is it.
+                "type": "animal", // Type of entity. what is it.
-                "class": "fa fa-male",
+                "class": "fa fa-square",
                 "color": "#400000", // Overall color of this entity.
-                "entityRefId": "PERSON_137", // The id by which this entity will be referenced.
+                "entityRefId": "ANIMAL_1", // The id by which this entity will be referenced.
-                "name": "Clinton" // Name of the entity },
+                "name": "Lola" // Name of the entity },
             { // Special `default` entries can be created as follows:
-                "type": "person", // Type of the entity this default represents.
+                "type": "animal", // Type of the entity this default represents.
                 "color": "#d26502", // Overall color of the entities of this type "isDefault": true // Must be set to `true` } // Default entries are used in the case that an entity of the specified `type` appears in the data to be displayed but it cannot be linked to an entity through its `entityRefId`